danielbodnar/awesome-stars/README.md

 ## terminal

+- [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
+- [daltonmenezes/aura-theme](https://github.com/daltonmenezes/aura-theme) - ✨ A beautiful dark theme for your favorite apps.
 - [ms-jpq/sad](https://github.com/ms-jpq/sad) - CLI search and replace | Space Age seD
 - [mklement0/ttab](https://github.com/mklement0/ttab) - macOS and Linux CLI for opening a new terminal tab/window, optionally with a command to execute and/or display settings
 - [quachhengtony/climan](https://github.com/quachhengtony/climan) - Climan is a lightweight NPM package that automates repetitive & tedious commands for you.